If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Help caregivers understand the principles and legal obligations that underpin our practice and adjust the plan if needed

-• We need to work closely with caregivers to help them understand the principles and legal obligations that underpin our practice and how these may impact on them and te tamaiti in their care.
-This includes how the connections of te tamaiti to their family, whānau, hapū, iwi and family group will continue to be strengthened and maintained after care becomes permanent and how to ensure whānau, hapū and iwi can carry out their whanaungatanga responsibilities.
+• We need to work closely with caregivers to help them understand the principles and legal obligations that underpin our practice and how these may impact on them and te tamaiti or rangatahi in their care.
+This includes how the connections of te tamaiti or rangatahi to their family, whānau, hapū, iwi and family group will continue to be strengthened and maintained after care becomes permanent and how to ensure whānau, hapū and iwi can carry out their whanaungatanga responsibilities.

 • If, as a result of a significant change in circumstances of te tamaiti or their caregiver, we intend to vary or withdraw support for an existing commitment or agreement for permanent care, social workers should consult with their supervisor, caregiver social worker, and practice leader in the first instance.